Gering boys, girls basketball teams fall in GNAC Tournament

 GERING

-Kiara Aguallo 3, Cloey Fries 9, Sydnee Winkler 8, Brylee Dean 3, Taylor Philbrick 2, Emily Harrison 3, Carleigh Pszanka 8, Nickie Todd 2.
+Macey Boggs 10, Kiara Aguallo 3, Cloey Fries 16, Sydnee Winkler 4, Brylee Dean 1, Taylor Philbrick 7, Emily Harrison 4, Carleigh Pszanka 2, Nickie Todd 4.

 GERING